France VAT guide

 - B2C sales

-eReporting required data
+eReporting data requirements

 - Invoice number and date